basho/giddyup/README.md

 # giddyup
 Visual scorecard for riak_test which updates the [Giddyup](http://giddyup.basho.com) web page.
+It runs as `ubuntu` on `app{1,2,3}.bos1` and lives in `/opt/giddyup`.
+Data is stored in PostgreSQL on postgres2.bos1 and in Amazon S3.

 ## Configuration
 Here are some configuration parameters set in the `buildbot` environment on `box`: